Lower & Middle School

 That said, parents have busy lives -- so AltSchool makes it easy for them to stay involved and informed.
 Through simple technology solutions for communication, registration, payments and permission slips, AltSchool helps families spend more time on the things that matter most -- and that most benefit their children.

-AltSchool works with families on after-school care, lunch and transportation options to make school convenient.
+AltSchool works with families on after-school care and transportation options to make school convenient.
 Scheduling constraints due to additional commitments can be accommodated and family travel is encouraged as an opportunity for children to learn outside the classroom.

 AltSchool parents are integral to the reimagined school experience.
 AltSchool looks to them for feedback on what is going well and what can be improved.
 Aside from simply listening, AltSchool explicitly measures different dimensions of parent satisfaction, sharing the results in a transparent way and tracking progress over time.